-Everybody loves Golden Retrievers and it’s not hard to see why!
-This friendly, enthusiastic dog consistently ranks amongst the top 5 breeds on the American Kennel Club’s annual list of most popular dog breeds.
+Everybody loves Golden Retrievers, and it’s not hard to see why!
+This friendly, enthusiastic dog consistently ranks among the top 5 breeds on the American Kennel Club’s annual list of most popular dog breeds.

-The Golden Retriever gets its name for its ability to bring back or ‘retrieve’ game that was hunted for sport.
-Their soft mouths allowed this breed to carry the game back without damaging it.
+The Golden Retriever gets its name for its ability to bring back or ‘retrieve’ the game hunted for sport.
+Their soft mouths allowed this breed to carry the game around without damaging it.

 The Golden Retriever breed loves to be on the water and is extremely comfortable in this sort of environment as well.

-This article will take you through everything that you need to know about the Golden Retriever breed, covering everything from important information to fun facts.
+This article will take you through everything you need to know about the Golden Retriever breed, covering everything from critical information to fun facts.

 Golden Retriever – About the Breed

 The Golden Retriever is considered a medium-sized dog.
-This breed of dog is muscular and strong.
+This breed of dog is muscular and robust.
 Golden Retrievers have thick, long coats.
-Their inner coat helps them stay warm while their outer coat serves the functional purpose of repelling water.
+Their inner skin helps them stay warm, while their outer coat serves the functional purpose of repelling water.
 The outer coat lies flat against them.

-As the name of the breed suggests, these dogs have coats that come in three colors, that is, golden, blonde, or yellow.
+As the name of the breed suggests, these dogs have coats that come in three colors, that is, golden, blonde, and yellow.